pattonsgirl/Fall2021-CEG2350/Ideas.md

 Note: this is for fun.
 Have some fun!
 Personally, I want to play with the AWS Deep Racer

-Write a script to cleanup a file of names and emails regex is nice sed is nice
-"John Smith" <john.smith@gmail.com>

-So that just the emails remain: john.smith@gmail.com

 ### Part 5: Play with hard links, soft links, and inodes (11 pts)

 1. By default, what does `ln` followed by a filename do?